Dohv/hypertext-control/README.md

 # hypertext-control
 MIDI Controlled Web Development
 ## Description
 Hypertext Control is a MIDI controlled HTML/CSS development tool.
 It works with the standard factory settings of the Behringer X-Touch Mini MIDI controller.
 You can simply plug it in via USB and it should work in Google Chrome.
-For now, Google Chrome is currently the only browser that supports the Web MIDI API that it depends on.
+I'm not certain about this, but I believe that for now, Google Chrome is currently the only browser that supports the Web MIDI API that it depends on.
 Features so far include:

 1. Create html elements by MIDI buttons
 2. Edit the content of the elements and the ability to navigate to the different elements to edit them